ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-rstudio.md

 ## Run RStudio in Remote Desktop

 !!!warning
-    The following methods are depracated and no longer work as is; if you need alternative methods for running RStudio, please contact us by email ([research.computing@yale.edu](mailto:research.computing@yale.edu)) or online ([help.ycrc.yale.edu](https://help.ycrc.yale.edu))
+    The following methods are deprecated and no longer work as is; if you need alternative methods for running RStudio, please contact us by email ([research.computing@yale.edu](mailto:research.computing@yale.edu)) or online ([help.ycrc.yale.edu](https://help.ycrc.yale.edu))

 While we don't generally encourage our users to run a production R code in RStudio, there are cases that it could be beneficial.
 For example, when a user needs to monitor the R code's progress continuously.